KUSUM24/CRUD_Application/README.md

 ## About:

 - This Application displays the list of all the posts in the Home Page.
+- These posts are fetched from the user api.
 - User can add a new post from the **Create New Post** option in the header.
 - The posts on the main page have a like and dislike functionality.
 - User can view these **liked** and **disliked** posts in seperate sections from the header.